 Filed Under (Life Coaching & NLP) on 02-05-2017

-Tagged Under : clearing my energy field with nlp, coaching popular, coaching vs. chat with friend, difference between coach and friend, family member never be good coach, friend coach you well as coach, friend coaching vs. paid coaching, people hire coaches, people pay coaches, people pay coaching, value coaching, value hiring coach, value paying coach, why friend will never coach, why hire coach instead friend coach
+Tagged Under : benefits hiring coach vs family member, benefits hiring coach vs friend, coaching vs family member, coaching vs. chat friend, difference coach family member, difference coach friend, family member coaching vs paid coaching, family member vs NLP coach, friend coaching vs. paid coaching, friend vs NLP coach, hire coach instead family member, hire coach instead friend, NLP coach London UK, NLP coach Toronto, nlp coaching popular, reason hire coaches, reason pay coaches, reason pay coaching, value hiring coach, value paid coaching, value paying coach, why friend never coach, why hire coach instead friend coach

 It’s amazing how many people would immensely benefit from coaching, yet don’t wanna pay for it, because their argument is that they can’t afford it or wouldn’t wanna talk to a stranger about their problems.
 They think that talking to their family members or friends about their problems will do the job, and perhaps even better, because the family member or friend knows and will understand them.
 Here’s why this approach won’t work and coaches have tremendous value in and to the society.